Bearded Seal

 Norway

-Bearded seals don’t usually occur along the mainland coast and the Norwegian Marine Resources Act sets no quotas for the hunting of this species.
-The Svalbard Environmental Protection Act manages the hunt of bearded seals in Svalbard waters (Cameron et al. 2010).
+Bearded seals do not usually occur along the mainland coast and the Norwegian Marine Resources Act sets no quotas for the hunting of this species.
+The Svalbard Environmental Protection Act manages the hunt of bearded seals in Svalbard waters (Cameron et al., 2010).

-Licensed hunters can shoot bearded seals in Svalbard during the open season, outside of protected areas such as nature reserves and national parks.
+Licensed hunters can shoot bearded seals in Svalbard during a restricted season, in a restricted area.
 There is no TAC for Svalbard and only a small number of seals are taken each year.

 Canada